paulkamsteeg/ru-ai-pacman/5-multiagent/readme.md

 search without and with alpha-beta-pruning, and try your hand at evaluation function design.

-The code base has changed a bit from the previous projects, so please start with a fresh installation, rather than intermingling files from earlier weeks.
-You can, however, copy-paste your own code or the example solutions in `search.py` and `searchAgents.py` in any way you want.

 #### Files you'll edit and submit

 * `multiAgents.py` where all of your multi-agent search agents will reside.